 How much sewage do Bloomington utilities customers generate every year?
 About 2.57 billion gallons.
-Measured by local landmarks, Lake Monroe’s capacity of about 77.14 billion gallons could hold roughly 30 years worth of Bloomington’s sewage.
+Lake Monroe’s capacity of about 77.14 billion gallons could hold roughly 30 years worth of Bloomington’s sewage.

 Bloomington’s sewage is not piped into Lake Monroe, of course.
 It goes to one of two wastewater treatment plants—Blucher Poole or Dillman Road.
 These days the Dillman Road facility often operates near or even over its rated capacity of 15 million gallons a day.